cse110-sp21-group32/cse110-sp21-group32/admin/meetings/060221-planning.md

 ## Notes
 - Team update
+    -    Found bug with editing category color and logged it in github
+    -    Need to move index.html to top level directory
+    -    Everyone needs to record their own part of the final video
+        - quick shpeal (~30 sec) about thier role in the project
+    -   Sent out whentomeet for retro meeting
+    -   color for categories will stick with a nordic theme
 - Next sprint will focus on the inline editor

 ## Attendence